csteach424/csteach424.github.io/weekly_assignment.md

   * please read the following brief notes on design, interface, and consistency,
     * [design interface - intro](http://csteach424.github.io/assets/docs/design-interface-intro.pdf)
     * [design consistency - basics](http://csteach424.github.io/assets/docs/design-consistency-basics.pdf)
-  * Please add this information, and any associated mockups or sketches, to this week's card on the course' Trello organisation.
-I've added initial instructions to this card, which is available at the following URL,
+  * Please add this information, and any associated mockups or sketches, to this week's board on the course' Trello organisation.
+I've added initial instructions to this board, which is available at the following URL,
     * [Week 5 - Navigation & Consistency](https://trello.com/b/rLevJUCp/week-5-navigation-consistency)
 * Please contribute to this week's class discussion on Slack, **week5-discussion**, for the website, [Uniqlo](http://www.uniqlo.com/us/)
   * consider organisation of content